shamod/skindetect/README.md

 This model uses a Flask server to provide user authentication and perform the image classification. https://github.com/shamod/skindetect-server

+### Please refer to the above code and run the server.
+### Once the server is running, change apiBaseURL: 'http://10.0.0.198:5000'
+### parameter in main.dart file to your local IP address.

 ## Install dependencies:

 ```bash